Whoaa512/starred/README.md

 - [prql/prql](https://github.com/prql/prql) - PRQL is a modern language for transforming data — a simple, powerful, pipelined SQL replacement
 - [x2bool/xlite](https://github.com/x2bool/xlite) - SQLite extension for querying Excel (.xlsx, .xls, .ods) files as virtual tables
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
-- [moonrepo/moon](https://github.com/moonrepo/moon) - A build system for the JavaScript ecosystem, written in Rust.
+- [moonrepo/moon](https://github.com/moonrepo/moon) - A build system and repo management tool for the web ecosystem, written in Rust.
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [rulex-rs/pomsky](https://github.com/rulex-rs/pomsky) - A new, portable, regular expression language
 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, branching, and bottomless storage.